 Mold exposure can cause severe symptoms if you have any of the following conditions:

 - weakened immune system

 - immunodeficiency disorders

 Mold exposure can be harmful to anyone but especially so to young children.
-A 2012 study of 36 species of molds in 289 homes with 8-month-old infants found that infants and young children exposed to mold may be more likely to develop asthma later in life.
+A of 36 species of molds in 289 homes with 8-month-old infants found that infants and young children exposed to mold may be more likely to develop asthma later in life.

 Mold poisoning can’t always be diagnosed by symptoms alone.
 Blood tests, allergy tests, and assessments of mold levels in your home may all be needed to specifically diagnose mold-related illness.

 To test for mold poisoning or allergies, your doctor may perform one of these tests:

 - Blood test.
 Your doctor takes a blood sample and sends it to a testing laboratory to test for the reaction of certain antibodies in your immune system to different mold species, including black mold.
 This can help diagnose both mold allergies and more severe reactions to mold that may indicate mold poisoning.
 A blood test can also check for biotoxins in your blood from mold exposure, which can also reveal mold poisoning.